-The Winnetka Police Department is urging residents to take extra precautions after a string of six residential burglaries leaves investigators searching for clues.
+The is urging residents to take extra precautions after a string of six residential burglaries leaves investigators searching for clues.

-Just last week more than $20,000 in jewelry was stolen from the second floor of two Winnetka homes, so Deputy Chief Joe Pellus says everyone should take extra precautionary measures.
+Just last week from the second floor of two Winnetka homes, so Deputy Chief Joe Pellus says everyone should take extra precautionary measures.
 While Pellus wouldn’t say if anyone has been arrested yet, he says police are still investigating whether the burglaries are connected.

 “At this point it’s hard to say,” Pellus said.
 “There are some burglaries that are consistent as far as entry, but to tie them together would just be speculation at this point… I do know that the entries were through an open back door, open windows or locked first floor windows.”

 In a statement released by the police department, investigators say all the crimes occurred on the northwest side of the village.
 In addition, similarities suggest the crimes happened during the afternoon and early evening hours while the homes were unoccupied.

 “If anyone sees anything suspicious, don’t wait, just call 911.”